Kenyon Hopkins: Career

 In the 1930s, Hopkins arranged in New York for Andre Kostelanetz and Paul Whiteman, and for radio and theater.

 Hopkins composed various orchestral works, including two symphonies, the Symphony in Two Movements and Town and County Dances for chamber orchestra, and the jazz ballet Rooms for Anna Sokolow.

 He recorded several albums for ABC Paramount Records, Cadence, Capitol, and Verve during the 1960s.
 Many of his soundtrack recordings were released on LP, including that for the 1956 film Baby Doll, which was re-released on CD.

 Personal life and death

 Hopkins married at least three times.
 He first married, in 1936, vocalist Ramona (née Estrild Raymona Myers, 1909 - 1972).
 They divorced around June 1943, reportedly in Mexico.
 On December 13, 1947, he then married a magazine writer and publicist whose first name was Florence.
 They divorced in 1951 in Dade County, Florida.
 On February 17, 1952, he married Geri Beitzel (née Geraldine Virginia Beitzel; 1924 - 1995) in Washington Township, Bergen County, New Jersey.
 She was a soprano and a 1945 graduate of Juilliard.

 Hopkins died in Princeton, New Jersey, at the age of 71.
-He, with his wife Geraldine, had been living on their farm – the Backbone Hill Farm in Clarksburg, New Jersey (near Allentown), for 27 years.
+He and his wife Geraldine had been living on their farm – the Backbone Hill Farm in Clarksburg, New Jersey (near Allentown), for 27 years.